Homer Pithawalla: Career

-Prof. Pithawalla's students include Supreme Court and High Court Judges (including one Chief Justice of India), Attorneys-General, Advocates-General, Ministers, and advocates from all over the world.
+Prof. Pithawalla's students include Supreme Court and High Court Judges (including two Chief Justices of India), Attorneys-General, Advocates-General, Ministers, and advocates from all over the world.
 Initially a Professor of company law, he now also lectures on contract law, property law, family law, constitutional law, legal language, and the conflict of laws.
-Prof. Pithawalla is also qualified to practice as a solicitor in England and Hong Kong, and is a life member of the Academy of American and International Law of the University of Texas at Dallas.
+Prof. Pithawalla is also qualified to practice as a solicitor in England and Hong Kong, and is a life member of the Academy of American and International Law at the University of Texas at Dallas.

-Apart from teaching at Government Law College for 50 long years, Prof. Pithawalla had been invited to lecture at the Harvard Law School, the Law School at La Sorbonne (Paris, France), the University of Cambridge, the International Bar Association, the Institute of Chartered Accountants, the Institute of Chartered Secretaries, etc.
+Apart from teaching at Government Law College for 52 long years, Prof. Pithawalla had been invited to lecture at the Harvard Law School, the Law School at La Sorbonne (Paris, France), the University of Cambridge, the International Bar Association, the Institute of Chartered Accountants and the Institute of Chartered Secretaries.

 He was also invited by the Royal Government of Bhutan to draft a contract law for their country.
 In the course of his visit to Bhutan, his draft was discussed at a workshop chaired by the Attorney General of Bhutan.
 This Act has now come into force in Bhutan.

 A reputed legal academic, known for his generally helpful attitude, Prof Pithawalla currently serves as the chairman of the Government Law College Placement Committee.
 He is known to take up causes, including speaking out about the infrastructural problems that plague the college, which is widely believed to have contributed to the "running internship" style of education at GLC, wherein students prefer to intern with firms or as paralegals for their legal education, rather than attend lectures.